JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<link-summary>Kotlin DSL for creating UI forms with input components bound to state object.</link-summary>

 <tldr>

 **Platform UI Guidelines:** [Layout](https://jetbrains.design/intellij/principles/layout)